The Syilx Okanagan People

 The syilx Okanagan Nation is comprised of seven member communities in the Southern Interior of British Columbia.
 Their members share the same land, nsyilxcən language, culture, and customs.
 They are a distinct and sovereign Nation.

 Their nsyilxcən language and syilx okanagan culture respectfully honour the natural laws of the tmixw – that which gives us life.
+For those who would like to learn more about the language, the En’owkin Centre offers a Certificate, Diploma and Bachelor of nsyilxcn Language Fluency.

 From the nsyilxcən word snpintktn, the name Penticton has been commonly translated as “a place to stay forever,” but more accurately means “a place where people have always been all year long,” or “The Always Place”.
 You can watch here as Sukmamayam Qwyqwayaxn, from the Senpaq’ci̓n Cultural Team, breaks down the origin of the name “Penticton” and it’s significance to Okanagan people.